BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/covenants/nf.md

 <a href="https://www.wowhead.com/spell=328282/blessing-of-spring" data-wowhead="spell=328282"></a>: blesses an ally with 10% increased healing done and 20% healing received.

-Here you can see the best targets to use [Blessing of Summer](https://docs.google.com/spreadsheets/d/1TpJwONNo-CBkJRd9KzTNwvBW9MzIHmPoddZjKWOO1do/edit?usp=sharing) on.
+Here you can see the best targets to use [Blessing of Summer](https://docs.google.com/spreadsheets/d/1TpJwONNo-CBkJRd9KzTNwvBW9MzIHmPoddZjKWOO1do/edit?usp=sharing) on. (in construction)

 ### Soulbind & Conduits